Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ### Testing

-You shall be able to test your work locally which may speed up your work since it allows you to focus later only in particular (failing) test-cases.
+Test your work locally to speed up your work since so you can focus only in particular (failing) test-cases.
- To settup local develop environment, install both local and text dependecies:
+ To setup a local development environment, install both local and test dependecies:
 ```bash
 pip install -r requirements.txt
 pip install -r tests/requirements.txt
 ```

-You can run the full test-case in your terminal via prepared bash script:
+You can run the full test-case in your terminal via this bash script:

 ```bash
 bash .run_local_tests.sh
 ```

 Note: if your computer does not have multi-GPU nor TPU these tests are skipped.

-For convenience, you can use also your own CircleCI building which will be triggered witch each your commit.
+For convenience, you can use also your own CircleCI building which will be triggered with each commit.
- This is useful if you do not border yourself with testing against all required dependencies version.
+This is useful if you do not test against all required dependencies version.
- To do you, just login to [CircleCI](https://app.circleci.com/) and enable your forked project in dashboard, all rest is ready...
+To do so, login to [CircleCI](https://app.circleci.com/) and enable your forked project in the dashboard.
+It will just work after that.

 ### Pull Request

-We are welcoming any useful contribution.
-For the convinece we draw a recommended workflow:
+We welcome any useful contribution!
+For convinece here's a recommended workflow:

 0. Think about what you want to do - fix a bug, repair docs, etc.
 1. Start your work locally (usually until you need our CI testing)
     - create a branch and prepare your changes
-    - hint: do not work with your master directly, it may become complicated when you need rebase
+    - hint: do not work with your master directly, it may become complicated when you need to rebase
-    - hint: name it suitably according to your task, it become useful later when you may work on multiple tasks/PRs
+    - hint: give your PR a good name! it will be useful later when you may work on multiple tasks/PRs
-2. Create a "Draft PR" which is clearly marked that tiy are till working on it and you do not need aby feedback yet.
+2. Create a "Draft PR" which is clearly marked which lets us know you don't need feedback yet.
-3. When you feel like you are ready for integrating your work, turn your PR by "Ready for review".
+3. When you feel like you are ready for integrating your work, turn your PR to "Ready for review".
 4. Use tags in PR name for following cases:
     - **[blocked by #<number>]** if you work is depending on others changes
-    - **[wip]** when you start to re-edit your work, mark it so noone will accidentally merge it in mean time
+    - **[wip]** when you start to re-edit your work, mark it so no one will accidentally merge it in meantime